Thomas Young (American revolutionary)

-Thomas Young (February 19, 1731 – June 24, 1777) was a doctor, philosopher and a member of the Boston Committee of Correspondence and an organizer of the Boston Tea Party.
-Young was a mentor and teacher to Ethan Allen.
+Thomas Young (February 19, 1731 – June 24, 1777) was a medical doctor, philosopher and a key organizer of the Boston Committee of Correspondence, Boston Tea Party, founding of Vermont, and Pennsylvania's independence from British rule.
+Historians consider Young one of the leading radicals of the American Revolution, though his importance in pushing the revolution forward has been largely forgotten..
+Critics labeled Young a "firebrand" and "incendiary of the lower order."
+Young was a mentor and teacher to Ethan Allen and friend of Samuel Adams.